Community Rail Awards 2025 now open for Entries! Click here to read more.

 Days Out by Rail - members' campaign toolkit

-Our popular tourism and leisure campaign, Days Out by Rail, is set to return this summer from 1-31 August, and we’re inviting everyone in community rail to get involved.
+Our popular tourism and leisure campaign, Days Out by Rail, returns from 1–31 August, and we’re inviting community rail partnerships, station groups and partners to get involved.

-The information gathered from members will be highlighted across four exciting themes:
+The information gathered from members will help shape content across three exciting themes:

 There are lots of ways to get involved in this year’s Days Out by Rail campaign.
 We’ve included some suggestions below.
 However, you don’t necessarily need to do something new to join in, you may already be doing some of these activities during August that you can tag as being part of the campaign, or perhaps you want to use the campaign to promote previous tourism and leisure work you’ve delivered.